rishika2024/Sketch2Real/README.md

 This process repeats until x converges to a realistic image conditioned on the sketch.

+### Problems with this model:
+#### While I did get images resembling a realistic image, at around the 160th epoch, the model stopped getting better.The variance loss and training loss stopped improving much.
+This was probably because I used only 5K images
+### Hence I made a 2nd model with improvements.
+Below are images from the epochs 160, 170, 180, 190, 200, 210, 220, 230, 240

 <div align="center">
   <img src="readme_images/small/sample_epoch0160.png" width="30%">
   <img src="readme_images/small/sample_epoch0170.png" width="30%">